duneroadrunner/SaferCPlusPlus/README.md

 }
 ```

-### make_pointer_to_member()
+### make_pointer_to_member_v2()
 If you need a safe pointer to a member of a class/struct, you could declare the member itself to be a registered object (or a reference counting pointer).
-But often a preferable option is to use `make_pointer_to_member()`.
-This function takes the member you want to target, and a safe pointer to the containing class/struct, and combines them to create a safe pointer to the member.
+But often a preferable option is to use `make_pointer_to_member_v2()`.
+This function takes a safe pointer to the containing class/struct and a "[pointer-to-member](http://en.cppreference.com/w/cpp/language/pointer#Pointers_to_members)" indicating the member to the you want to target, and combines them to create a safe pointer to the member.
 The actual type of the returned pointer varies depending on the types of the parameters passed.

 usage example: